 When the API is used with a DASH MPD:

 sourceURL: This API requests the Receiver to retrieve the media files referenced in the DASH MPD identified by mpdFileName, where sourceURL is the URL of the broadband server from which the MPD may be retrieved.
 When sourceURL is present, it shall include the https protocol identifier.
 When sourceURL is absent, the API shall indicate a request for the Receiver to return information about the availability of the files identified by the referenced MPD within the Application Context Cache.
-When sourceURL is absent, the response to the request shall indicate "cached":"false" if the MPD itself is not present in the Application Context Cache, or if any of the files it references are not present or are expired.
+When sourceURL is absent, the response to the request shall indicate "cached":false if the MPD itself is not present in the Application Context Cache, or if any of the files it references are not present or are expired.

 targetURL: When sourceURL is present, the API requests the Receiver to retrieve and place the files associated with the indicated MPD, and the MPD itself, into the Application Context Cache.
 In that case, the targetURL shall indicate the location within the Application Context Cache relative to its base that the files are to be placed.
 The Receiver shall also retrieve the MPD and place it at the location in the Application Context Cache given by targetURL.
 When sourceURL is not present, the targetURL shall indicate the location within the Application Context Cache relative to its base that the Receiver should look for the MPD and the files referenced by the MPD and reply with an indication of whether or not the MPD and all the files it references are present and not expired.
 When sourceURL is present and targetURL is not present, the files shall be stored under each URL relative to the root of the Application Context Cache.